• 4,000 firms

 Rent and utilities

-Consider a retail store paying monthly rent for its space and needing to cover utilities such as electricity, water, and internet services.
+Consider a retail store that pays monthly rent for its space.
+It must also cover power, water, and internet.

-Rent is a significant OpEx for most businesses.
-It includes the cost of leasing office space, retail space, or any other premises necessary for day-to-day operations.
+Rent is a large OpEx for most firms.
+It covers office space, retail space, or any premises for daily work.
+In addition, utilities like power, water, gas, and internet count as OpEx.

-Wooden blocks with the word Rent, house and up arrow
+Wooden blocks spelling rent with a house icon and an up arrow

 What is included in operating expenses?